Aethezz/Course-Content-RAG-Chatbot/readme.md

 *   [ ] Use Celery/Redis for more robust background task processing.
 *   [ ] Improve prompt engineering for different query types.
 *   [ ] Add unit and integration tests.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.
-(Add more specific guidelines if desired).

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file (if created) for details.